Menu Close

 Industrial Motor Control

-Contest Coordinator: Jeff Hamburger
+Contest Coordinator: Jeff Hamburger, Border States

 Competitors will provide a resume, perform a job interview, perform a written test, complete a ladder diagram, install and wire electrical components, troubleshoot electrical circuits, and demonstrate ability to work safely.